Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Brooklyn • The Mount Sinai Hospital

 A 1,171-bed tertiary- and quaternary-care teaching facility, The Mount Sinai Hospital is located on the border between East Harlem and the Upper East Side.
 As one of the nation’s oldest, largest, and most-respected voluntary hospitals, it serves one of the most diverse patient populations in the world.
 Today, the tradition of caring for underserved individuals is exemplified by the expansion of primary care and through unique outreach programs, such as Visiting Doctors, the nation’s largest physician home-visiting service, and the Preventable Admissions Care Team, which has improved patient outcomes and greatly reduced hospital readmissions and emergency department visits among high-risk patients.

 Mount Sinai consistently earns Magnet status for nursing care, and it is the only medical center in New York State to earn Disease-Specific Care Comprehensive Stroke Center Certification from The Joint Commission.
 The institution also received a Health Care Innovation Award from the Centers for Medicare and Medicaid Services to open the first geriatric emergency department in New York City, and its Mount Sinai Access service is one of the largest and most sophisticated inpatient transfer services in the city.
-In the 2013-14 “Best Hospitals” issue of U.S. News & World Report, the institution ranked as one of the top 25 hospitals in seven specialties nationally, and in the magazine’s 2013-14 “Best Children’s Hospitals” issue, The Kravis Children’s Hospital at Mount Sinai was listed among the country’s best children’s hospitals in 7 out of 10 pediatric specialties.
+In the 2015-16 “Best Hospitals” issue of U.S. News & World Report, the institution ranked among the top hospitals nationally, and in the magazine’s 2015-16 “Best Children’s Hospitals” issue, The Kravis Children’s Hospital at Mount Sinai was listed among the country’s best children’s hospitals seven pediatric specialties.

 Mount Sinai Queens